 The Aegean Sea is home to a few islands that include Crete and Rhodes.
-Interestingly, Aegean Sea was originally known as the Archipelago, and while the term is still used, the Aegean Sea is generally referred to as the Aegean Sea today, though the origin of the name Aegean Sea is questioned and claimed by many.
+Interestingly, the sea was originally known as the Archipelago, and while the term is still used, the Aegean generally referred to as a sea today.

-Of course, there is also the theory that the Aegean Sea was named after Aegeus, who was the father of Theseus, who drown himself in the Aegean Sea when he was told that his son had died.
-Most today give more credit to the Aegean Sea being named after the Greek word aiges, which means waves.
-The Bulgarians also take credit with naming the Aegean Sea as it translates into "white sea" and legend has it that the Bulgarians found the Aegean Sea a great way to travel when compared with the Black Sea.
+Of course, there is also the theory that the Aegean Sea was named after Aegeus, who was the father of Theseus, who drown himself in the sea when he was told that his son had died.
+Most today give more credit to the sea being named after the Greek word aiges, which means waves.
+The Bulgarians also take credit with naming the Aegean Sea as it translates into “white sea” and legend has it that the Bulgarians found the Aegean a great way to travel when compared with the Black Sea.

 The Aegean Sea has a maximum depth of 11,624 feet and covers more than 214,000 kilometers in area.
-The Aegean Sea has many different islands, which are actually just continued mountains on the mainland.
-For this reason, navigating around the Aegean Sea, especially around the islands in the Aegean Sea can be quite difficult.
-While some of the islands in the Aegean Sea have safe harbors or bays, many the Aegean Sea islands are difficult to get to because the waters can be shallow near shore, there are rocks and volcanic materials, and many of these things cannot be seen through the Aegean Sea waters.
+The sea has many different islands, which are actually just continued mountains on the mainland.
+For this reason, navigating around the islands in the Aegean can be quite difficult.
+While some of the islands have safe harbors or bays, many are difficult to get to because the waters can be shallow near shore, there are rocks and volcanic materials, and many of these things cannot be seen through the water.

 The Aegean Sea actually has 1,415 islands with 1,395 of them belonging to Greece and two belonging to Turkey.
-The islands located in the Aegean Sea has been an area of tension between Turkey and Greece, with both of them wanting to lay claim to the water as well as the islands in the Aegean Sea.
-The conflicts over the Aegean Sea and the Aegean Sea islands is something that has been ongoing since the 1970s, resulting in continued strained relations.
+The islands have been an area of tension between Turkey and Greece, with both of them wanting to lay claim to the water as well as the islands in the Aegean.
+The conflicts over the sea and islands is something that has been ongoing since the 1970s, resulting in continued strained relations.

-Despite conflicts and legends about the Aegean Sea both the people of Turkey and Greece and those that live in the Aegean Sea civilizations continue to use and enjoy the water and the Aegean Sea islands to the fullest extent possible.
-The Aegean Sea is known for cool waters, calm waters and many fishermen claim that the Aegean Sea is one of the most enjoyable seas to travel through.
+Despite conflicts and legends about the Aegean Sea both the people of Turkey and Greece and those that live near continue to use and enjoy the water and the islands to the fullest extent possible.
+The Aegean is known for cool and calm waters, many fishermen claim that the Aegean Sea is one of the most enjoyable seas to travel through.